Italy

 Vomero neighborhood in Naples

-Now inside it houses numerous artistic works, with paintings, frescoes, sculptures... and a curious and complete Neapolitan nativity scene museum.
+Now inside it houses the National Museum of San Martino where numerous artistic works are preserved, with paintings, frescoes, sculptures... and a curious and complete Neapolitan nativity scene museum.

 San Telmo Castle